gausie/uclutest/Original.md

 31. The Chair shall provide a written report on discussions and decisions taken at the Committee to Union Council.
 Union Council may refer a matter back for review by the Committee and the Committee shall have an obligation to review the issue.

+### Student Media Committee: a subcommittee of the Union Executive Committee

+32. The membership of Student Media Committee shall be:

+	1. The Democracy and Communications Officer (Chair)

+	2. The Activities and Events Officer (Secretary)

+	3. One delegate from each UCLU society self-defining as a media society and approved as such by either the Activities and Events Officer or the Union Council

+33. In attendance shall be

+	1. The General Manager or an appropriate appointee of the General Manager.

+	2. Any Union member who wishes to attend as an observer.

+	3. A legal expert if invited by the Chair.

+34. The Student Media Committee shall

+	1. Provide a forum for members to share information, raise matters of concern and drive forward the Student Media activities in the best interests of students

+	2. Consider complaints related to UCLU media.

+	3. Consider potential liability for libel action against the Union concerning student-generated Media.

+	4. Report regularly to Union Council and the Union Executive Committee.

-##Section 11 - NUS Delegation
+##Section 13 - NUS Delegation

+1. This section shall apply only when UCLU is affiliated to the National Union of Students and shall not be construed to imply that UCLU is required to retain such affiliation.

-1. This section and the points contained in it refer to any policy making conference of the NUS.
+2. This section and the points contained in it refer to any policy making conference of the NUS.

-2. In the event that the NUS governing documents or policies contradict the Memorandum and Articles and Byelaws of the Union, the Memorandum and Articles and Byelaws of the Union shall take precedence.
+3. In the event that the NUS governing documents or policies contradict the Memorandum and Articles and Bye-Laws of the Union, the Memorandum and Articles and Bye-Laws of the Union shall take precedence.

-###Delegation Leader
+### Delegation Leader

-3. The Education and Campaigns Officer shall attend all NUS Conferences ex-officio and shall be the delegation leader.
+4. The External Affairs and Campaigns Officer shall attend NUS National and Extraordinary Conferences ex-officio as the delegation leader.

-4. The delegation leader may wave their right to attend non-policy making conferences.
+5. In the absence of an elected delegate or specification otherwise elsewhere in the Bye-Laws, the External Affairs and Campaigns Officer may represent UCLU at all NUS Conferences which he or she is entitled to attend under NUS Rules.

+### NUS National Conferences

-5. The delegation leader shall call a pre-conference delegation meeting for the elected conference delegates that shall discuss:
+6. Ahead of NUS National and Extraordinary Conferences, the delegation leader shall call a pre-conference delegation meeting for the elected conference delegates that shall discuss:

 	1. Procedure of NUS conferences.